 All You Need to Know About Z Plus Security

 The National Security Guards (NSG), Indo- Tibetan Border Police (ITBP), Special Protection Group (SPG) and Central Reserve Police Force (CRPF) are amongst those forces that provide security.
 The security is to be provided to people who are prone to risks and danger to their lives like celebrities, politicians, VIPs, and sportspersons.
-In India, around 450 VIPs gets high security amongst which 17 gets z+ security.
+In India, around 450 VIPs get high security amongst which 17 gets Z+ security.

 The most rigorous security is provided by the SPG.
-This group provides security to the Prime Minister and their family members.
+The SPG group provides security to the Prime Minister and their family members.
 Below it is the NSG which guard VVIPs.
-But a negative point in the NSG security is that in recent years, people are observed keeping an NSG just for the status purpose.
-To come to its rescue, we have the home minister on our side, who have imposed a rule that NSG security will not be given to a person by just seeing his/her status instead, a person’s threat will be the wholesome reason for providing NSG.
+But a negative point in the NSG security is that in recent years, people are observed keeping an NSG (National Security Guards) just for the status purpose.
+To come to its rescue, we have the home minister on our side, who has imposed a rule that NSG security will not be given to a person by just seeing his/her status instead, a person’s threat will be the wholesome reason for providing NSG.
 This decision of the home minister has proved to be very productive as more and more of the NSGs who were reserved just for the status perspective are now being released.
-The freed up NSG are required for other missions like acting as a security consultant, and providing aid for special operations like counter terror and counter hijack operations.
+The freed up NSG Security is required for other missions like acting as a security consultant and providing aid for special operations like counter-terror and counter hijack operations.

 What is it like to be z plus secured?